isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/getting_started.md

 This is the listing Details screen, where the app will be created and submitted.
 Listing details and a new version together must be submitted together for the first listing.
 After publishing, the requestor can submit an update to the listing details or a new version independently from each other.

+Click Create New Listing.

 ![Screenshot of the home page with links to three plugins](../images/AppBuild_1Create_a_New_Listing_Blank.png)

-Chose a listing type, the last box is for software integrations.
+Chose a listing type.

 ![Screenshot of the home page with links to three plugins](../images/AppBuild_2Choose_Listing_Type.png)

-Once a listing is created, metadata can be entered from the listing details screen.
+Enter metadata into the Listing Details screen.

 ![Screenshot of the home page with links to three plugins](../images/AppBuild_3Review_and_Edit_Listing.png)